 The Databricks Okta application supports “Invited User Administration.”

 - Update user profiles for users who are in an invited state in Databricks (including those who have not accepted invitations)

-- Add invited users to groups while they are in invited state in Databricks
+- Add invited users to groups while they are in an invited state in Databricks

-- Remove users from Databricks while they are in invited state in Databricks
+- Remove users from Databricks while they are in an invited state in Databricks

 The following provisioning features are supported:

 Your Databricks account must have the Premium plan (or, for customers who subscribed to Databricks before March 3, 2020, the Operational Security package).